concord-consortium/lab/readme.md

 #### Create a git post-commit hook

-Create a git `post-commit` hook by creating the file `.git/hooks/post-commit` and adding this content:
+After every commit `src/lab/lab.version.js` should be updated to include recent version and build information for Lab's distrobution.
+To do this make a git `post-commit` hook by creating the file `.git/hooks/post-commit` with this content:

     #!/bin/sh
     (cd ../.. && ./script/update-git-commit-and-branch.rb)